January 28, 2019:

 Even mental health professionals sometimes conflate the term "depression" with "sadness".

-This confusion is analogous to people talking about "addictive personalities" The analogy is exact 'cos the physiochemical bases of addiction and depression are similar.
-Fucked-up neurotransmitters.
+This confusion is analogous to people talking about "addictive personalities".
+The analogy is exact 'cos the neurophysiological bases of addiction and depression are similar.
+Fucked-up nerve cell communication.
 That's the science.
 If your therapist isn't hip, seek out a psychiatrist with a more recent education.

 I realize I'm not a mental health professional.
 I claim expertise here from two sources.
 First, immersion in the literature of the scientific study of depression and addiction.
 Second, intensive study of the concept of "scientificity" and therefore of the difference between words.
 Where "depression" is a scientific technical term and "sadness" is a description.

 Pay attention to your therapist's use of language.
 If they're saying "depression" but they mean "sadness", talk to a qualified psychiatrist.
 Find out if "depression" is the appropriate diagnosis.
-Or if in fact you're actually literally sad, from other causes.
+Or if in fact you're actually dealing with something else, from other causes.